pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-This for loop makes sure that the first pixel's hue value has completed less than ```5``` full rotations around the color wheel.
+This for loop makes sure that the first pixel's hue value has completed fewer than ```5``` full rotations around the color wheel.
 The value ```65536``` represents the range of values used to represent hues in a 16-bit system.

 # Final Milestone
 <!--